 There are several benefits to keeping a check register.
 Among them:

 Real-time account info.
-As I mentioned – nothing is more reassuring then having up-to-the-minute stats about your financial well-being.
+As I mentioned – nothing is more reassuring than having up-to-the-minute stats about your financial well-being.
 When you keep a register, there is no second-guessing or wondering.
 What you have in the account is what you have.

 Track it all.
 In my checkbook register, I keep everything related to our finances.
-Deposits, checks, check card transactions, ATM and other withdrawals.
+Deposits, checks, check card transactions, ATM, and other withdrawals.
 It is the playbook of our finances.